 Differential diagnosis should also include other diseases associated with hypercalcemia, osteopenia, osteoporosis or osteomalacia, primary and metastatic bone tumors, multiple myeloma, and Paget disease.
 Differential diagnosis may prove difficult in familial hypocalciuric hypercalcemia (calciuria <5 mmol/d [200 mg/d]); in parathyroid adenoma in patients with hypercalcemia caused by malignancy (elevated serum PTH and PTHrP levels); and in paraneoplastic endocrinopathy (secretion of PTH and other osteolytic factors by cancers of nonparathyroid origin).

 Surgery for PHPT is rarely required urgently.
 Even patients with markedly elevated calcium levels seldom have significant symptoms.
 Those rare patients who present to the emergency department obtunded usually respond promptly to basic medical treatment (see Hypercalcemia).
 The urgency of surgery depends on the severity of symptoms and serum calcium levels.
-The procedure involves a total removal of adenoma or carcinoma, and in the case of parathyroid hyperplasia, removal of 3.5 parathyroid glands with preservation of 50% of one gland (subtotal parathyroidectomy), or removal of all parathyroid glands (total parathyroidectomy) with transplantation of a small portion of one of the removed glands into an adjacent muscle in the neck (usually the sternocleidomastoid muscle or a muscle of the upper extremity).
+The procedure involves a total removal of adenoma or carcinoma, and in the case of parathyroid hyperplasia, removal of 3.5 parathyroid glands with preservation of 50% of one gland (subtotal parathyroidectomy), or removal of all parathyroid glands (total parathyroidectomy) with transplant of a small portion of one of the removed glands into an adjacent muscle in the neck (usually the sternocleidomastoid muscle or a muscle of the upper extremity).
 A portion of the remaining glands can be frozen and stored so that they may be transplanted in case of postoperative hypoparathyroidism.
 The effectiveness of parathyroidectomy may be evaluated by intraoperative measurements of PTH levels in blood samples collected 5 to 10 minutes following the removal of the gland (after a successful surgery, levels are <50% of baseline).

 Minimally invasive surgical removal of solitary adenomas has been increasingly popular.
 More surgical details: see Appendix 1.